The impact of traumatic brain injuries

 - Floatation improves circulation, bringing more blood to damaged tissues, aiding recovery from physical exertion and injury.

 - By relaxing in the tank we can learn to relax elsewhere in our lives.
-Once your body becomes familiar with letting go in the tank, it becomes easier to let go using other relaxation techniques.
-Breathing techniques can be particularly powerful when used in the float environment, and this can enhance your experiences with them in other situations.
+Once your body becomes familiar with letting go in the float pod, it becomes easier to let go using other relaxation techniques.
+Breathing techniques can be particularly powerful when used while floating, and this can enhance your experiences with them in other situations.

 “The greatest performance-enhancing drug on the planet is sleep”